Red Lake Indian Reservation: Economy

-The poverty level of the tribe, coupled with financial difficulties in state government, led Minnesota Governor Tim Pawlenty in 2004–2005 to propose a joint casino operation to be co-owned by the White Earth, Leech Lake, and Red Lake bands, and the state government.
-The state was willing to designate a site in the populous Twin Cities area, where some of the most successful Indian gaming facilities in the country are located.
-Many state residents turned against the plan, and it was ruled to be illegal by the state Attorney General Mike Hatch.
-The Red Lake Band pulled out of negotiations.

 Northern Minnesota tribes are working together to stimulate economic development in the region.
-The Red Lake, Leech Lake and White Earth nations created the Northern Minnesota Tribal Economic Development Commission.
+The Red Lake, Leech Lake, and White Earth nations created the Northern Minnesota Tribal Economic Development Commission.
 They are seeking to make more connections with area businesses and resources.
 In 2008 the three tribes organized the Northern Minnesota Reservation Economic Development Summit and Trade Show.
 The White Earth Band is the largest of the six who belong to the Minnesota Chippewa Tribe, to which the Leech Lake Band also belongs.

+An economic project with health and cultural benefits, in 2018 the Red Lake Band introduced a bison herd to the reservation with guidance from Kade Ferris (Turtle Mountain Chippewa/Métis), the Red Lake Band's tribal archaeologist.
+The herd provides meat to tribal citizens, and it and the nearby garden are part of the Red Lake Nation's Food Initiative.